dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 ::: warning

-Currently the only motherboard not supported **at all** is the B550 boards from AMD, they require a KVM to operate.
+~~Currently the only motherboard not supported **at all** is the B550 boards from AMD, they require a KVM to operate.~~

+Recent developments have resolved this issue with SSDT-CPUR, see [OpenCore Install Guide for more info](https://dortania.github.io/OpenCore-Install-Guide/)

 :::